Old name, new purpose: why we’ve gone back to RNID

 Making conversations clearer

-There are things you can do to make speech and conversations more clear.
+There are technologies you can use to make speech and conversations clearer.

 These include:

-• using other assistive devices to make conversations clearer.
+• using assistive listening devices to make conversations clearer.

 Hearing loops

+Hearing loops are used in many public places, including some theatres, shops and reception desks.
 If you use hearing aids, a hearing loop can help you pick up speech sounds more clearly, especially if you are further away.
-It focuses your hearing aid to pick up sound from the loop system microphone, rather than all noises in the area.
+It focuses your hearing aid to pick up sound from the loop system microphone, rather than other noises around you.
 This helps to cut out background noise.

 To use a hearing loop, you need to have your hearing aid switched on to the hearing loop setting.
-Your audiologist may need to do this for you.
+Your audiologist may need to enable this feature on your hearing aids and show you how to use it.
 Find out more about how to use your hearing aids.

 Hearing loops are available: